-If the trust terms provide that trustee must act accordance with the direction of an advisor with respect to decisions. investment distribution decisions. other decisions of the trustee, the trustee does not, except to the extent the trust terms provide otherwise, have the duty to: (1) monitor the conduct of the advisor; (2) provide advice to the advisor or consult with the advisor; or (3) communicate with or warn apprise any beneficiary or third party concerning instances in which the trustee would or might have exercised the trustee's own discretion in a manner different from the directed the manner by advisor.
+If the trust terms provide that а trustee must act in accordance with the direction of an advisor with respect to decisions. investment decisions. distribution or other decisions of the trustee. the trustee does not, except to the extent the trust terms provide otherwise, have the duty to: (1) monitor the conduct of the advisor; (2) provide advice to the advisor or consult with the advisor; or (3) communicate with or apprise warn or any beneficiary or third party concerning instances in which the trustee would or might have exercised the trustee's own discretion in a manner different from the directed manner bv the advisor.